Smart Code Components

 - display the current value of the slider somewhere on the screen.

 This makes the component even more composable because it will let you:

-- In this Smart Components section you can learn more about:
+- In this Smart Code Components section, you can learn more about:

 - If you’ve created components before and just need a reminder of how things are done: check the Simple But Smart example.

-- And in iOS Segmented Control we build a complete smart component from scratch (one that’s also a public package).
+- And in iOS Segmented Control, we build a complete component from scratch.